 Why Missouri Bus Accident Lawyers are Concerned

 While no one was seriously injured in this tour bus accident, one woman was pinned under the tour bus for more than an hour.
 And this is the third tour bus accident in as many weeks in New York alone.
 And Missouri roadways are not exempt from bus accidents either.

 The National Highway Traffic Safety Administration (NHTSA) has a special reporting system called FARS, fatality analysis reporting system.
-The report system queries all fatal accidents on all roadways in the United Sates.
-The data for 2010 is not available yet, but in 2009 there were 221 fatal bus accidents, which include school bus accidents, public transit accidents and other transit or tour bus accidents.
+The report system queries all fatal accidents on all roadways in the United States.
+The data for 2010 is not available yet, but in 2009 there were 221 fatal bus accidents, which include school bus accidents, public transit accidents, and other transit or tour bus accidents.
 And 7 of these 221 fatal bus accidents involved a rollover.

 Passenger bus drivers and charter bus companies are regulated by the Department of Transportation and are required to adhere to Federal Motor Carrier Safety Administration (FMCSA) regulations.
 But there are several exclusions and exemptions.

 One of the FMCSA exclusions for passenger or motor coach operators is from the financial responsibility insurance requirement.
 Private motor carriers may not have adequate liability insurance.
 Also missing are some safety requirements such as seat belts or reinforced roofs and windows.
 And if the tour bus operates within 100 air miles from home base (the work reporting station), the driver is not required to maintain a driving log.

 FMCSA Regulations That Do Apply To Tour Bus Companies

 - Controlled substances and alcohol use testing